 Tesuji Plasma's architecture allows cheaper transactions and higher throughput, without sacrificing security.
 Users make transactions on a child chain that derives its security from a root chain.

-OmiseGO's blockchain design
+OMG Network's blockchain design

 Only supports transactions transferring value between addresses.